 In 2011 he was recognized by the Governor and cabinet as Professional Firefighter of the Year for the State of Florida, and has received several accolades for his involvement in the Boys and Girls Club of St. Lucie County where he has served as a board member since 2005 including two terms as Board President.

 He holds a Bachelor's degree in Organizational Management from Warner Southern University, and a Master's degree in Public Administration from Troy University.
-Karen, his wife of 26 years is a speech pathologist for the St Lucie County School District, and they have three children, Kaitlyn, Danielle, and Sal.
+Nate and his wife, Karen, were married in 1992.
+Karen is a speech pathologist for the St Lucie County School District, and they have three children, Kaitlyn, Danielle, and Sal.

 St. Lucie County Fire District